 The steepest decent method is a special case of the quasi-Newton methods.
-Like the other quasi-Newton methods, it iteratively optimises all parameters together.
+Like the other quasi-Newton methods, it iteratively optimises all parameters together at the same time.
 The parameter set is optimized with the line search routine and the direction of the search is determined by the gradient of the criteria surface.
 The optimization continues until one of several interruption criteria is fulfilled.